93dannyp/long_distance_project/README.md

 The controllers include a users controller for user sign up, a sessions controller for user login, and a training controller for training sessions.
 The training sessions controller includes the necessary route's for full CRUD functionality.

 ## The Front End
 The front end uses React to implement the Views portion of the project.
 It uses Switch Routes for different pages.
 The website contains a navigation bar where it hosts links to the various pages (described in the Features section).

-## Styling
 Bootstrap was used as the CSS framework.

 Jacob Cox, Yad Najmaldin, and Daniel Perkins